jrmeier/timekit-python/README.md

  * Booking Graphs
  * Calendars
  * Events
+ * Booking actions in Bulk

 ## Requirements
 Python 2.7 or higher, this was written with 2.7 and not tested with anything else AppToken from Timekit

 ## Installation
-Since this isn't hosted on PyPy yet, clone this repo (git@github.com:jrmeier/timekit-python.git)[git@github.com:jrmeier/timekit-python.git].
+Since this isn't hosted on PyPy yet, clone this [repo](git@github.com:jrmeier/timekit-python.git).

 Step 1.